ggprod/aws-sysops-labs-day3/lab9-create-aws-system-with-terraform/README.md

 Then update the other places the 8080 is being used and replace with "${var.server_port}" (don't worry, terraform does automatic type switching between strings and other types in string form when required)

-### Update instance to use security group
+## Task 6: Update instance to use security group

-Now that we've created the security group we need to update the EC2 instance to use it via the attribute [vpc_security_group_ids](https://www.terraform.io/docs/providers/aws/r/instance.html#vpc_security_group_ids)
+1. Now that we've created the security group we need to update the EC2 instance to use it via the attribute [vpc_security_group_ids](https://www.terraform.io/docs/providers/aws/r/instance.html#vpc_security_group_ids)

 Add the attribute to the EC2 instance resource